CrevanB/ppo-triple-pendulum/README.md

 ppo_triple_pendulum_balance.zip / .pkl	Trained balance policy and its VecNormalize observation stats Reward Structure

 The reward function, termination logic, and success criteria are identical for both swing-up and balance training — only the reset distribution differs between the two modes (see triple_pendulum_env.py).
-Each step, the reward sums:
+Each step, the reward components are:

 Height bonus — positive reward for each link's height (weighted cos(θ) per link); the core "get upright" signal.
 Alignment reward — bonus for the three links staying straight relative to each other, gated on only once the bottom link is more than ~50° from hanging down, so it doesn't interfere with the initial swing.